 Group jogging is banned in Burundi.
 According to the government, jogging in groups of four means planning to rebel against the president. hehe.
 Burundi also happens to be one of the least visited countries in Africa.
 Have you ever thought to explore this tiny country in Eastern Africa?

-The official languages include French and Kirundi although you will meet some people that speak English and Swahili.
+Language: Burundi’s official languages include Kirundi and French although you will meet some speaking English and Swahili.

 Are you a hiker?
 Do you love nature?
 Then you might just love in Burundi.

 Here are some of the things we did when we stayed in Bujumbura.